 I first heard about the gumoil process in July of 2013.
-I was introduced to it during an advanced alternative processesworkshop in Santa Fe lead by my friend and go to mentor for all things alt pro, Christopher James.
+I was introduced to it during an advanced alternative processesworkshop in Santa Fe lead by my friend and go-to mentor for all things alt pro, Christopher James.
 Christopher asked Cotton Miller, his assistant for the workshop, to do a quick gumoil demonstration because he had become quite familiar with this elusive process while using it for some of his MFA work, creating a series of beautiful and haunting portraits of Boston subway commuters.
 At the time, I had no idea just how frustrating gumoil could be, but after a few years of trial and error, I have found ways of reining it in.
-My work was included in The Book of Alternative Photographic Processes, Third Edition, by Christopher James.
+My work was included in The Book of Alternative Photographic Processes, by Christopher James.
 You can buy it at Amazon.

 The process was developed in 1990 by painter, printmaker and photographer, Karl Koenig, who lived and worked in New Mexico.
 Unfortunately, Mr Koenig passed away in 2012, but he left behind a legacy of beautiful artwork, including many gumoil and photogravure prints.
-The Photographers’ Formulary has a great bio of him.
+The Photographers’ Formulary has a great bio of Karl Koenig.
 Also, an artist statement by Mr Koenig can be found here, and his website contains many images of his gumoil and photogravure prints that can be found here.

 The process, in brief